-PROSPECTIVE ADVANCED PLACEMENT STUDENTS AND THEIR PARENT/GUARDIAN All Advanced Placement students are required to take the AP exam as an integral part of their experience in the course.
+ADVANCED PLACEMENT AGREEMENT FORM All Advanced Placement (AP) students are required to take the AP exam as an integral part of their experience in the course.
 The College Board and your child's teachers have carefully designed these intensive college-level classes with the intent that the AP exam be the culminating activity.
 In a very few extraordinary circumstances there may be a student who does not take the AP test.
-Please note that a student who fails to take the AP exam in May will be awarded honors-level credit (on a 5.33 scale) rather than AP-level credit (on a 6.33 scale).
+Please note that a student who fails to take the AP exam in May will be awarded honors level credit rather than AP level credit (on a 6.33 scale).
 This will not change their actual course grade, but may affect their GPA and/or class rank.
 We want to give our strongest recommendation that all students take the AP exam.
-The College Board assesses approximately a \$91.00 fee for each Advanced Placement exam.
+The College Board charges about \$100 fee for each Advanced Placement exam.
 The fee must be paid prior to the exam date in May of the examination year.
 A reminder will be sent home in advance.
 Checks should be made out to Raymond High School.
-The College Board also charges a \$13.00 handling fee for any exam which is ordered but is not taken.
+The College Board also charges a \$45 handling fee for any exam which is ordered but is not taken.
 If a student fails to take the exam for any reason, once it has been ordered, she/he will be charged for the handling fee, and must pay it before graduation.
-Students experiencing financial hardship should speak to their School Counselor.
-Each student and their parent/guardian m first week of class. ust sign and return this form to their AP teacher during the We have read and understand the informat School as outlined in the Program of Studie cion regarding the AP exam expectations for Raymond Highes.
-AP Course(s) to be taken: Student Name (please print) Student Signature Parent/Guardian Name (please print) Parent/Guardian Signature Today's date:
+Students experiencing financial hardship should speak to their school counselor.
+Each student and their parent/guardian must sign and return this form to their AP teacher during the first week of class.
+We have read and understand the information regarding the AP exam expectations for Raymond High School as outlined in the Program of Studies.
+AP Course(s) to be taken: Student Name (please print) Student Signature Parent/Guardian Name (please print) Parent/Guardian Signature Today's date: College Credit Options Running Start The Running Start program enables high school students to take community college courses for dual high school AND college credit.
+Courses offered through the Running Start program are college courses taught at high schools by teachers who have college-level teaching credentials and use a college syllabus and course materials.
+These courses are taken as part of the daily class schedule. - \Tuition is approximately \$150 per course a huge savings from the regular cost of college courses (STEM courses may be covered by Governor's scholarship). - \Get an affordable jump start to a college degree and career skills - \Transfer credits to many colleges and universities Early College The Early College program enables high school students to take courses on the campus of a NH Community College at a discount of half the "regular" college cost for each course.
+Just like in the Running Start program, students earn college credit, which gives them a jump on college requirements and saves money.
+Early College courses are also eligible for STEM/CTE scholarships.
+Students should work with their high schools to make sure the course will be counted as part of high school requirements.